 The procedure requires that the observer program issues the vessel management with a certification of the impossibility of placing an observer onboard, and to inform the authorities of the circumstances.
 An exemption is considered granted after the appropriate certification.

-Fifty-four certifications were issued for 53 trips that started in 2020.
+Fifty-certifications were issued for the same number of trips that started in 2021.